YakumaKuramy/OOP_exercises/README.txt

-This repository contains exercises to help devolp the skills need to make use of object oriented programing with java.
+This repository contains exercises to help devolop the skills need to make use of object oriented programing with java.

 There are two main directorys, basic java